The Mont Blanc Express

 The Mont Blanc Express is a scenic mountain train route that runs from the French station of St Gervais/Le Fayet, with a steep climb to the Chamonix valley, all the way through Chamonix and Argentiere, under the Col des Montets and down the other side into Martigny in Switzerland.
-This beautiful railway takes you through some of the most amazing views that you ever seen.
+This beautiful railway takes you through some of the most amazing views that you have ever seen.